tarang75490/ecommerceProductmodule/README.md

 ## About Project Setup
 ### Brief Overview
-1. ServiceLayer
+1. Service Layer
   - All the logic inside this layer which includes quering the database calling other Api.
-2. Controllerlayer
+2. Controller Layer
  - To give response and error handling  Service Layer is called here
 3. Validation Layer
   - To validate the incoming params ,query and body about the required input and other validations.
-4. Schema
+4. Schemas
  - Defining the structure of input and all the possible outputs indifferent cases with 200,201,400,500 status codes
 5. Routes
  - All the layers  combined inside the routes.js file provide url, validator, schema.
 Aggregation of All the layers